 Many spinal cord injury survivors feel self-conscious about hiring someone to tend to their medical and physical needs day after day.
 Perhaps you hope to do it yourself or rely on your family.
 Think again.
 An in-home aide can provide your family with a much-needed break.
 It also allows your loved ones to focus on your relationship rather than providing care, making it easy to continue having equal relationships similar to those you had before your injuries.
 Depending upon what kind of care you need, you may spend anywhere from a few hundred to several thousand dollars each month.

 Spinal cord injuries are unpredictable.
 You might find yourself getting steadily better, only to suffer an infection or fall several years into your recovery journey.
 Ongoing care is unavoidable as you work toward recovery.
 You may need to return to the hospital, undergo future surgeries, consult with experts about specific symptoms, or return to psychotherapy if you become depressed or anxious.
 Don't be disappointed by these setbacks.
 They are a normal, natural part of the recovery journey.
-Prompt and effective care can minimize these setbacks' effect on your life while helping you continually move toward recovery.
+Prompt and effective care can minimize these setbacks' effects on your life while helping you continually move toward recovery.

 Spinal cord injuries can raise a number of health issues.
 If you plan to start a family, you might struggle with sexuality or fertility and need to consult with a fertility doctor.